Wasiq1123/Fine-Tuned-Depth-Estimation-for-ROS-2/README.md

 `frame_skip` works the same way across both nodes and takes any positive integer.
 It controls how many incoming RGB frames go by per inference run, so `frame_skip:=3` runs inference on 1 out of every 3 frames.

-> Running both nodes at the same time: both default to overlapping node/topic names (see [Package Structure](#package-structure) and [Topics](#topics)).
-Remap `__node` and the output topic per instance if you need them running concurrently rather than sequentially — this hasn't been verified against your specific ROS 2 setup, so confirm behavior before relying on it.

 ## Model Comparison

 Evaluated with the same rosbag/Gazebo ground-truth pipeline described in [Testing / Evaluation](#testing--evaluation).
 Lower is better for AbsRel, RMSE, and LogRMSE.
 Higher is better for δ1 through δ3.